 While a significant amount of research investigates the mechanisms behind target detection, less work has been conducted on what brings us to abandon a search and conclude that a target is absent.
 The present study is the second of a series of experiments investigating the contribution of metacognitive knowledge to search termination when a target is absent.

-To understand visual search behaviour, the classic experimental paradigm involves the study of response time (time taken to report the presence/absence of a target) as a function of set size i.e. number of items in the search display (Wolfe, 1998).
-Depending on the type of stimuli and target’s salience, search efficiency varies with set size and as a result so does the slope of response time x set size functions.
+To understand visual search behaviour, the classic experimental paradigm involves the study of response time (time taken to report the presence/absence of a target) as a function of set size (the number of items in the search display; see Wolfe, 1998 for a review).
+Depending on the type of stimuli and target’s salience, search efficiency varies with set size and as a result so does the slope of the function relating set size to response time.
 Several cognitive models of visual search such as the Guided Search Model 4.0 (GS4) and the Competitive Guided Search Model (CGS) generate computational simulations that successfully reproduce empirical RT x set size slopes (Wolfe & Gray, 2007; Moran et al., 2013).

 However, when it comes to understanding the mechanisms underlying search termination on target-absent (TA) trials, cognitive models of visual search vouch for a poor understanding of the mechanisms underlying this process.
 For example, Chun and Wolfe’s (1996) model of search termination is based on an assumption: the decision to terminate a search on TA trials relies on experience with the task.
 In the CGS model, the probability of quitting a search increases each time an item is rejected as a distractor.
 The value of this increase is a free parameter “under strategic control of the observer”, but the origins of that strategy is left unspecified.
 This series of experiments argues that search termination on TA trials relies on metacognitive expectations of search time, prior to experience with the task.
 The questions at the heart of this line of research are: